On the diversity of strongly-interacting Type IIn supernovae: The sample

 We attempted a measure of the spectral energy distributions (SEDs) of the hosts of our SNe in the template images from PS1 (see Sect.~\ref{subsec:phot}).
 On each image, we used the code \texttt{SExtractor} \citep{bertin_sextractor_1996} to obtain the Kron magnitude of the source.
 For SN~2021adxl, we repeated the measurement twice, first fitting the whole galaxy and then just the \ion{H}{II} region.
-We show the fluxes as a function of wavelength in Fig.~\ref{fig:sed_host}, the measurements retrieved from NED and, in the case of SN~2021adxl, from \cite{brennan_adxl_2023} are also reported.
+We show the fluxes as a function of wavelength in Fig.~\ref{fig:sed_host}, the measurements retrieved from NED and, in the case of SN~2021adxl, from \cite{brennan_adxl_2024} are also reported.
 Also, for comparison, we added the SED of the host galaxy of SN~2015bn \citep{nicholl_2015bn_2016}, a superluminous (SL) Type-I SN, which was chosen because its host has one of the most complete SEDs.
 From Fig.~\ref{fig:sed_host}, it appears that all hosts are faint and that their SEDs are quite blue.
 In particular, there is no significant difference between the SED of the whole host of SN~2021adxl and the \ion{H}{II} region alone aside from the total flux.
 The shape of the SED of our SN hosts matches well that of the host of SN~2015bn.
 This is interesting because the hosts of SLSNe at low redshift are often blue dwarf galaxies with high star formation \citep{lunnan_hosts_2014,schulze_hosts_2018}.

 In general, dwarf galaxies in the local Universe produce more stars per unit mass than massive galaxies and, furthermore, they seem to have a top-heavy initial mass function (IMF) that allows them to produce a higher fraction of massive stars than with standard Saltpeter IMF \citep{dabringhauser_imf_2012,marks_imf_2012}.
+Interestingly, SNe~IIn in general do not tend to follow the star formation as traced by the H$\alpha$ emission \citep{habergham_host_2014}, possibly indicating multiple progenitor scenarios \citep{ransome_host_2022}.
+However, luminous SNe~IIn do occur more frequently in metal-poor environments with young stellar populations \citep{moriya_environment_IIN_2023}.
 This is consistent with the notion that strongly interacting SNe are massive stars from the higher end of the IMF and appear with higher frequency in dwarf galaxies.